MicrosoftDocs/VBA-Docs/Language/Reference/Visual-Basic-Add-in-Model/properties-visual-basic-add-in-model.md

 ### Remarks

 A procedure starts at the first line below the **End Sub** statement of the preceding procedure.
 If the procedure is the first procedure, it starts at the end of the general Declarations section.

 ## ProgID

 Returns the ProgID (programmatic ID) for the control represented by the **VBControl** object.

 ### Syntax

-_object_**.ProgID**
+_object_.**ProgID**

 The _object_ placeholder represents an [object expression](../../Glossary/vbe-glossary.md#object-expression) that evaluates to an object in the **Applies To** list.

 ## Properties